nasa/cumulus/docs/features/backup_and_restore.md

   activity, then take the cluster offline/remove access.
 * If needed, recover the DynamoDB tables as noted in the [DynamoDb](./backup_and_restore#dynamodb) section of this document.
-* Redeploy a new database cluster from your backup, matching as closely as possible to the DynamoDB restore time.
-See [AWS's
+* Redeploy a new database cluster from your backup, matching as closely as possible to (but prior to) the DynamoDB restore time.
+See [AWS's PIT recovery instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIT.html) and [DB Snapshot recovery instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_RestoreFromSnapshot.html),
-  PIT recovery
-  instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIT.html)
-  and [DB Snapshot recovery
-  instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_RestoreFromSnapshot.html),